Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 A collar which, in addition to being practical, brings a touch of originality.

-What to wear this overshirt with?
+What to wear with this overshirt?

 The team took part in the game...

-Christophe put together an outfit that I find very interesting, because it subtly incorporates star pieces from the military wardrobe, namely these cargo pants – here in flannel for a more urban look – and a good old white t-shirt.
+Christophe has put together an outfit that I find very interesting, because it subtly incorporates star pieces from the military wardrobe, namely these cargo pants — here in flannel for a more urban look — and a good old white t-shirt.

 There is no need to do much more.

-A magnificent mix of textures!
+A wonderful mix of textures!

-2. With loose-fit chinos
+2. With loose-fitting chinos

 Europe US